y0umu/My-WinPE/README.md

 Utilities include:
 * [bbLean](http://bb4win.sourceforge.net/bblean/) that establishs an old-school user interface
 * [busybox](https://frippery.org/busybox/) that yields some unix feel
 * [Double Commander](https://doublecmd.sourceforge.io/) that replaces explorer.exe.
-I am including it because you can edit text files, read binary file in hex format, view images with this awsome utility.
+I am including it because you can edit text files, read binary file in hex format, view images with this awesome utility.
 * [FastCopy](https://fastcopy.jp/)
 * [DiskGenius](https://www.diskgenius.cn/)
 * [WinFR (Windows File Recovery)](https://aka.ms/winfrhelp) that recovers deleted files
+* [TestDisk and PhotoRec 7.1](https://www.cgsecurity.org/) that also covers disk and file recovery

 **Notice** Due to the mechanism of `winpeshl.exe`, you need to terminate the last running process listed in `%SYSTEMROOT%\System32\winpeshl.ini` to reboot.
 For my build, that is bbLean/Blackbox.
 To do so, right click the desktop and locate Blackbox > Quit.